-Can every Restaurant accommodate for all top allergies?
+Can every Disney World Character meal accommodate for all top allergies?

 Disney World is designed to accommodate the top 8 allergens, and you can watch some more about the Top 9 in this breakdown, but I will readily and publically say that some places are better and some places suck.

 The top 9 allergens as recognized by Disney are: Wheat/Gluten (mixed together, ask in person for specifics!), Dairy/Milk, Soy (typically soy protein, sometimes leaves out lethicin and oil from menus), Egg, Peanut/Treenut (mixed together, ask in person for specifics!), Fish/Shellfish (mixed together, ask in person for specifics!).
 As of 2023, they are adding Sesame to new menus and menu updates.

 So Yes- Disney World has great options and I will not deny that- but the lack of communication- the difficulty with planning- and the “talk to a chef when you get there” makes my anxiety skyrocket.

 Im sure you can relate.

 Not every location is going to have the same options.

 The ones I love the most, truly and would go to 100x over, are Topolino’s Terrace Breakfast and Garden Grill.

 Updated for 2023 Character Meal Reviews- Quick Reference Guide

 There are still some character meals that are closed, so these reviews only covers those that are currently open and filled with characters.
 Early Next Year all locations should be open and most will have Characters!